NomicFoundation/hardhat/docs/src/content/hardhat-ignition/docs/getting-started.md

 }
 ```

+The deploy task accepts the path to the module parameters file via the `parameters` option:

 ```bash
 npx hardhat ignition deploy --parameters ignition/modules/LockModule.config.json LockModule
 ```

-To deploy against a specific network pass it on the command line, for instance to deploy against a local **Hardhat** node:
+To deploy against a specific network pass it via the `network` option, for instance to deploy against a local **Hardhat** node:

 ```bash
 npx hardhat node